The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/leveling-guide.md

 If you’re doing 4.x Ultimate fights, or just syncing down to min-ilvl for fun on old Savage fights, you will notice slight differences in Machinist’s job kit.
 The overall feel of the job remains the same, so if you’re familiar with level 80 Machinist, the changes will make little to no difference for you.
 Listed below are the changes, in order of importance:

 * Gauss Round and Ricochet only hold two charges
 * Air Anchor doesn’t exist; you’re left with Hot Shot
 * Queen Automaton doesn’t exist; you’re left with Rook Auto-Turret
 * Wildfire is dropped down to 750 potency due to missing traits
 * Multi-target priority is different; you don’t have access to Bioblaster.
-Spread Shot is used at two+ targets.
+Spread Shot is used at 3+ targets.

 Gauss Round and Ricochet only having two charges can feel very clunky.
 It is highly recommended using 4th or 5th GCD openers when doing synced content.
 The setup for the 6th GCD opener delays the rotation slightly and will result in overcapping charges.